Hopkinton, New Hampshire: Government

-In the New Hampshire Senate, Hopkinton is in the 15th District, represented by Democrat Becky Whitley.
-On the New Hampshire Executive Council, Hopkinton is in the 2nd District, represented by Democrat Cinde Warmington.
-In the United States House of Representatives, Hopkinton is in New Hampshire's 2nd congressional district, represented by Democrat Ann McLane Kuster.
+In the New Hampshire Senate, Hopkinton is in the 15th District, represented by Democrat Tara Reardon.
+On the New Hampshire Executive Council, Hopkinton is in the 2nd District, represented by Democrat Karen Liot Hill.
+In the United States House of Representatives, Hopkinton is in New Hampshire's 2nd congressional district, represented by Democrat Maggie Goodlander.

 Education

 Public education is managed by the Hopkinton School District.
 Kindergarten through third-grade students attend Harold Martin School in Hopkinton village, and fourth through sixth graders attend Maple Street School in Contoocook village.
 The middle school is combined with Hopkinton High School in Contoocook village, which serves seventh through twelfth graders, and its sports teams are nicknamed the Hawks.

 The town of Hopkinton also includes The Beech Hill School, an independent middle school serving grades 6th through 8th.